About Us

 32. "Ja, Sir!"
 Dayton answered.

-33. “You can not begin to know just how off-the-scale you are on my shit list!
-There is no excuse for your conduct!”
+33. “You can not begin to imagine just how off-the-scale you are on my shit list!
+There is no excuse for what you did!”
 Daniel adjusted his tone from that of a military commander to a disappointed parent.
 "If I-40 had not of been able to intercept your meddling -- you would not be breathing right now.
 Do you understand that?"

 34. “Yes, Sir!”
-Dayton acknowledged, still being held at gunpoint by Ireana, if one could call it that.
+Dayton acknowledged, still being held at gunpoint by Ireana, if it could be called that.

 37. Onimex relayed her sentiment.

-38. "Well, actually, we do need it," Daniel remarked behind a devious chuckle.
+38. "Well, actually, we do need it," Daniel remarked with a devious chuckle.

 39. She drew a bead on Onimex and gave him the evil eye.
+Onimex sort of ducked although he was not really imperiled.
 "And it gives the droids a place to be where nobody will ever think to look," Daniel reasoned.
-"If the chief biological of the Universe says so, then it must be so," she accepted, "and if you transmit that... " she aimed again at her fat, round A.I. friend.
+"If the chief biological of the Universe says so, then it must be so," she accepted, "and if you transmit that... " she aimed her pistol a little more threateningly at Onimex.

 40. She re-holstered her weapon and that was her answer.
-"She agrees," Onimex said for her, more than happy to conclude that particular dialogue, and also happy that he didn't get shot in the process.
+"She agrees," Onimex said for her.
+He was happy to conclude the dialogue, and happy that she didn't shoot him.
+"Biologicals always shooting at me!" he mumbled.

 41. Dayton lowered his arms since Ireana had re-holstered her weapon.